 2018 Price – 60.000 points

-While the 50,000 point value for this hotel was high, I gladly paid it last year for a two night stay.
+While the 50,000 point value for this hotel was high, I gladly paid it for a two-night stay.
 100,000 points got me $750 worth of value (the cash price of the room).
 I even got 10,000 points back because of the 10% points rebate, also from having the IHG credit card.

-Since you can buy IHG points for $0.575 when there’s a good promotion.
-I figure that 100,000 points “cost” $575 and using points saved me $175.
-Now that rooms here will cost 60,000 points a night, that’s a points equivalent cost of $690.
-Not much of a savings from the really expensive cash rate.
+Since you can buy IHG points for a 1/2 cent each when there’s a good promotion, I figure that 100,000 points “cost” $500 and using points saved me $250.
+Now that rooms here will cost 60,000 points a night, that’s a points equivalent cost of $600.
+Not as much savings from the really expensive cash rate.
 At that price, I’ll look for a different hotel.
-In fact we’re already staying with Starpoints for our next NYC trip (booked before this devaluation) and taking advantage of the 5th night free SPG offers on reward stays.

 2017 Price – 60,000 Points